-The University provides data on retention and graduation rates through the Office of Institutional Research and at the Compliance webpage.
-Information on financial assistance, including descriptions of application procedures and forms, may be obtained from the Office of Financial Aid Lisle Campus (Lownik Hall) or Springfield Campus (Dawson Hall) and on pages 45-72 of this Catalogue.
-Information concerning athletic program participation and may be obtained from the Athletics Department Lisle Campus, Rice Center and Athletics Springfield Campus.
+The University provides data on retention and graduation rates through the Office of Institutional Research and at the General Consumer Information Web page.
+Information on financial assistance, including descriptions of application procedures and forms, may be obtained from the Office of Financial Aid Lisle Campus (Lownik Hall) or Springfield Campus (Dawson Hall) and on Pages 69-76 of this Catalog.
+Information concerning athletic program participation and may be obtained from the Athletics Department Lisle Campus, Rice Center.
 Other institutional information including: the cost of attendance, accreditation and academic program data, facilities and services available to disabled students, and withdrawal and refund policies are located elsewhere in this Catalog.